CS3219-AY2526Sem1/cs3219-ay2526s1-project-g17/history-service/README.md

 # History Service

 Lightweight Express service that persists users' coding attempts and exposes them via a REST API.
-Data is stored in MongoDB using Mongoose models, and request throttling is enforced with Upstash Redis.
+Data is stored in MongoDB using Mongoose models.

 ## Prerequisites
 - Node.js 18+ and npm